kod-rs/attest_topology/README.md

-# ATTEST
+# ATTEST T4.4 Tools

 Repository containing various tools used in the ATTEST project.
 To set everything up, Python requirements need to be installed:

 ```bash
 pip install -r requirements.txt